Scratch built Australian-style cocktail MAME cabinet

 I decided to run AdvanceMAME and it's companion frontend, AdvanceMenu.
 I've used the SVGALib output (which required compiling the 1.9.x development release of SVGALib) which means I don't need a complete X-Windows install, saving a lot of space.

 Using AdvanceMAME's output (standard MAME will do the same), I filtered a list of vertical-only games.
 I used this list to write a script and copy only the vertical games to the hard disk.
 Final install size?
-Operating syste plus emulator, front-end and all vertical games - 2 GigaBytes.
+Operating system plus emulator, front-end and all vertical games - 2 GigaBytes.
 Not bad at all.
 Small enough, in fact, to fit on a USB pen drive if I were to do the project over again today.

 I've used a GroovyGameGear KeyWiz Max PS/2 keyboard encoder.
 I wired it up just using some old CAT5 network cable I had lying around, which worked a treat.

 For buttons I've chosen Happ Competition buttons (horizontal cherry microswitches and concave heads).
 Common as mud.
 I bought mine from local arcade retailer and top blokes, GameDude Arcades.
-They also supplied me with the GroovyGameGear OMNI Joysticks (rebadged Suzo 500 "Eurostick" joysticks).
+They also supplied me with the GroovyGameGear OMNI Joysticks (re-badged Suzo 500 "Eurostick" joysticks).
 These are VERY short throw sticks, and feel nice for 8-way joystick driven shooting games.
 They're not so great for older classic games like PacMan and Donkey Kong which really need a 4 way stick.
 They can be set to 4-way mode, but given that I'm a child of the 80's and prefer my vertical shooters, 8-way is how I've got mine set.

 The control panels are folded and laser cut stainless steel.
 At first I attempted to cut all of the button and stick holes myself, and found out very quickly just how painful working with stainless steel is.
 Were I to do this project over, brushed aluminium would be my material of choice for certain.
 I went through 3 $20 high-strength drill bits in my first day on the stainless steel panels.
 Even cutting at very slow speeds with cooling fluid, it was tough going.
 Eventually I had to give up and get the panels laser cut, adding to the cost.
 At the end of the project, the panels were by far the most expensive part.
 The end result is a rock solid, rust and scratch resistant panel that will outlast human kind.
 Would I do the same thing again?
 Heck no. I've learned my lesson - I'll leave stainless steel for nice, big, flat kitchen benchtops.
 My next cocktail CP will be either mild steel or aluminium.